FMC64/spp/README.md

 ### 5. Stacks

 All runtime objects can be allocated on the execution stack.
-The execution stack can grow to a large extent: stack address bit count is configured on the entry point of the process, and can take up to the vast majority of the adress space for the most extreme applications.
+The execution stack can grow to a large extent: stack address bit count is configured on the `entry_point` of the process, and can take up to the vast majority of the adress space for the most extreme applications.
 This should account for a large amount of practical use-cases.
 However, once allocated, this space is obviously static and there is no reasonable way to dynamically extend an array previously allocated and initialized.
 S++ presents ways to easily allocate arrays of the arbitrarily correct size for the purpose of immediatly using it, but no mean to accomodate for future unpredictable size requirements.

 This is a realistic need that is encountered by most applications that run indefinitely and manage arbitrarily large amounts of data.
 Even purely processing applications often need dynamic working space that can be readily extended on demand.
 In traditional execution environments, this need is commonly addressed by a continuous, extensible chunk of memory called the "heap".
 The heap manages a collection of chunks of memory, which is left to the allocator discretion.

-The heap usually brings two issues that are usually not reasonable to definitely solve in a cheap manner, assuming any general-purpose allocator:
+The heap usually brings two issues that are usually not reasonably definitely solved in a cheap manner, assuming any general-purpose allocator:
 - Potentially very expensive and unpredictable allocation execution time.
 There is no telling how much time will be needed to allocate a certain chunk of memory.
 The allocator may need to walk through a large portion of the heap to find suitable available segments of memory.
 This is unacceptable in most real-time scenarios.
 As the heap gets fragmented through the application lifetime, allocation times get more and more unpredictable going forward.
 - Potentially low data locality.
 There is no reasonable way of enforcing that two distincts chunks of memory stay as close as possible in the addressing space.
 As the application goes on and fragmentation increases, it's very likely that two allocations made at different points in time will be separated from each other in memory.
 In some real-time scenarios with significant stress, this will make the overall performance non-deterministic.
 Even the random delays incurred by seemingly random cache misses may prove unacceptable given the requirements.